Poisoning the Inner Prediction Logic of Graph Neural Networks for Clean-Label Backdoor Attacks: Additional Experiments

 We further investigate the impact of a smaller attack budget.
 Specifically, we conducted additional evaluations of EBA-C, UGBA-C, and DPGBA-C with attack budgets ranging from $\{10, 20, 30, 40, 50\}$.
 We evaluate these methods on \textbf{Cora} and \textbf{Pubmed}, and record ASR | clean accuracy(\%) as below:

-From Tab.~\ref{tab:append-merged_less}, we have the following key findings: \begin{itemize}[leftmargin=*] \item Our method achieves leading performance against all baselines, and all methods demonstrate slightly better clean accuracy with less attack budget. \item The relationship between ASR and attack budget is nonlinear, and ASR tends to show more obvious improvements when the attack budget increases from a smaller value. \end{itemize}
+From Tab.~\ref{tab:append-merged_less}, we have the following key findings: \begin{itemize}[leftmargin=*,itemsep=2pt,topsep=2pt,parsep=0pt,partopsep=0pt] \item Our method achieves leading performance against all baselines, and all methods demonstrate slightly better clean accuracy with less attack budget. \item The relationship between ASR and attack budget is nonlinear, and ASR tends to show more obvious improvements when the attack budget increases from a smaller value. \end{itemize}